LazerLars/how_to_setup_lua_in_windows11_and_vscode/README.md

 ```

 # LUA for game development
-LUA is popluar for making games, so if that's where you want to dive in then i recommend [LÖVE](https://love2d.org).
+LUA is popular for making games, so if that's where you want to dive in then i recommend [LÖVE](https://love2d.org).

 ![](files/img/Löve2d_logo.png)